-To be considered for admission to a degree program in the Keystone College Virtual Campus (KCVC), the student must:
+To be considered for admission to a degree program in the Keystone College Virtual Campus (KCVC), a student must:

-- 1. Complete the KCVC online application for admission. - Students with 12 credits of non-developmental college-level coursework or more, must submit an official college transcript.
-A student may be accepted provisionally based on an unofficial transcript, but an official transcript must be received by the start of classes. - Students with less than 12 credits of non-developmental college-level coursework or more, must submit an official high school transcript along with all college transcripts. - 4.
-Students must fulfill additional requirements as outlined for specific degree programs.
+- 1. Complete the KCVC online application for admission. - 2.
+Submit official high school transcript or GED score report. - Submit official college transcripts from all schools attended.
+A student may be accepted provisionally based on an unofficial college transcript, but an official transcript must be received by the start of classes. - 4.
+Fulfill additional requirements as outlined for specific degree programs.
 When applicable, these admission requirements follow the program description.